Certified to teach Yoga, Meditation, Reiki, Pilates; ongoing YogaU Online Yoga & Wellness Educator professional training. I love to write.

 Aerobic activity burns abdominal fat, but yoga poses strengthen and tone the core muscles.
-Yogic Sun Salutation is a core strengthener and a great fat burner when done in a correct, fast and repeated way.
+Yogic Sun Salutation is a core strengthener and a great fat burner when done in a correct and repeated way.

 The major core muscles are the pelvic floor, transverses abdomini, multifidus, internal and external obliques, rectus abdomini, erector spinae, and diaphragm.
 The minor core muscles include the latissimus dorsi, gluteus maximus, and trapezius.